dr-leo/pandaSDMX/doc/usage.rst

   - at the individual observation
   - at series level
-  - at group level (i.e. a subset of series defind by dimension values)
+  - at group level (i.e. a subset of series defined by dimension values)
   - at dataset level.

 Let's look at the dimensions and for the 'CURRENCY' dimension